antmicro/gerber2ems/README.md

 ### Virtual environment

-To install the script along with its Python dependencies inside a virtual environment on Debian/Ubuntu you can follow these steps:
+To install the script along with its Python dependencies inside a virtual environment on Debian/Ubuntu, follow these steps:

 * Install the virutalenv package with:
     ```bash